 The Hiteman Leather site was the location of a former tannery and leather manufacturing facility located in the Village of West Winfield, New York.
 Approximately 180,000 gallons of chromium-containing wastewater was discharged from the tannery into three unlined lagoons and nearby wetlands, which drain into the Unadilla River.
 Settled solids in the lagoons were periodically excavated and deposited as bank material around the lagoons.

-During the design of the cleanup remedy, EPA determined that soils did not require solidification prior to disposal, that downstream sediments did not need to be remediated, and that groundwater contamination was not related to disposal activities at the site.
-EPA updated the site’s cleanup remedy to reflect these findings in 2008.
+During the design of the cleanup remedy, the EPA determined that soil did not require solidification prior to disposal, that downstream sediment did not need to be remediated, and that groundwater contamination was not related to disposal activities at the site.
+The EPA updated the site’s cleanup remedy to reflect these findings in 2008.
 The site cleanup finished in September 2008.

-After addressing the contaminated soils and sediments, EPA removed the site from the National Priorities List in February 2012.
-EPA will continue to assess conditions at the site every five years to ensure that the cleanup continues to be protective of human health and the environment.
+After addressing the contaminated soil and sediment, EPA removed the site from the National Priorities List in February 2012.
+The EPA will continue to assess conditions at the site every five years to ensure that the cleanup continues to be protective of human health and the environment.